 Passwords or security procedures are to be used as assigned, and confidentiality of student records relating to personnel is to be maintained at all times.
-Employees must not disable or bypass security procedures, compromise, attempt to compromise, or defeat the district's technology network security, alter data without authorization, disclose passwords to other students access to any computer not designated for student use and equipped with Internet filtering software.
-The District Information Technical Security Officer may authorize the disabling of the filter to enable access by an adult for a bona fide research of other lawful purpose.
+Employees must not disable or bypass security procedures, compromise, attempt to compromise, or defeat the district's technology network security, alter data without authorization disclose passwords to other staff members or students, or grant students access to any computer not designated for student use.
+It is the policy of this school district to equip each computer with Internet filtering software designed to prevent users from accessing material that is harmful to minors.
+The District Technology Security Officer or designee may authorize the disabling of the filter to enable access by an adult for a bona fide research or other lawful purpose.

-Employees who misuse district-owned computers in any way, including excessive personal use, using computers to violate any other policy, knowingly or negligently allowing unauthorized access, or using the computers to access or create sexually explicit or pornographic text or graphics, will face disciplinary action, up to and including termination or non-renewal of the employment contract.
+Employees who misuse district-owned computers in any way, including excessive personal use, using computers for personal use during work or instructional time, using computers to violate any other policy, knowingly or negligently allowing unauthorized access, or using the computers to access or create sexually explicit or pornographic text or graphics, will face disciplinary action, up to and including termination or non-renewal of the employment contract.

-Legal References: (Children's Internet Protection Act; PL 106-554); 20 USC 6777;
+Legal References: (Children's Internet Protection Act; PL 106-554);

-47 USC 254(h); A.C.A. § 6-21-107; A.C.A. § 6-21-111
+20 USC 6777; 47 USC 254(h);

+A.C.A. § 6-21-107; A.C.A. § 6-21-111

-Adopted: June 6, 2002; Last Revised: Febuary 13, 2017
+Date Adopted: June 16, 2003; Last Revised: February 13, 2017

-3.28F-Employee Internet Use Agreement
+8.22F- Classified Personnel Internet Use Agreement

-Name (Please print) School Date
+Name (Please Print) School Date